username123115/ctfWriteups/picoCTFAllRev/2022/wizardLike/README.md

 ![Many functions](./images/functions.png)

 Initially I wanted to work in a top down fashion and reverse the functions that were called at the beginning of the code rather than the main game loop.
-I found a few useful functions during this time but most of the time I just wasted chasing down library functions.
+I found two functions that helped me in solving this challenge, but I also ended up wasting a lot of time looking at what I think were library functions.

 One function copies a bunch of characters that make up the entire map into a buffer while the other one initializes a same sized buffer to zeroes, this buffer is probably the one that is displayed to the players.
 These functions get called once at the start and every time a player changes levels.